What is an index fund or ETF?

 And when, on 11 May 1997, Garry Kasparov shook his head in disbelief having been beaten at chess by IBM’s Deep Blue, mankind had lost to machine…

-Investing is no different.
+Investing is no different, and international investment is no different.

 It changes - rapidly.